 It's hard to beat University of Houston if you wish to pursue Petroleum Engineering as a major.
 The setting in an important urban center is tremendous for students looking for enough opportunities for networking, adventure, and life.

 General psychology is the most well-attended program at University of Houston.By offering educational funding to 59.0% of its students,University of Houston helps you avoid as much student debt as possible.
-Get a better idea of what student life at U of H is really like by seeing a few campus videos.
+Watch some school videos to explore what's happening on campus.

 Every student pursuing a degree in Petroleum Engineering has to take a look at Texas A&M University - College Station.
 Want a large student body?
 This school has over 20,000 students on campus.

 If on-campus safety is important to you, you will be glad to find out that this school has a low crime rate.If you are considering online degree options you may want to consider nursing, the most in-demand online program at this school.
-Take a deeper dive and find out just how well Texas A&M ranks in other categories.
+If you are considering finding out more, you will find every one of Texas A&M University - College Station's rankings here.

 The University of Texas at Austin is among your best bets if you're planning on studying Petroleum Engineering.
 The University of Texas at Austin is among the largest schools in Texas.